syntaxsemantixs/Profile-Generator/README.md

   - [Additional Info](#additional-info)
   - [Questions](#questions)
   ## Installation:
   Node will be necesary to run this.
 In terminal in node run npm init -y followed by pm install --save inquirer@^8.0.0 .
 For tests you will need to change the test in the scripts in the  package.json file to "jest".
+Bootstrap was used in the Html files to style.  https://cdn.jsdelivr.net/npm/bootstrap@4.3.1/dist/css/bootstrap.min.css
   ## Usage:
   [Video](This can be used to quickly create a roster for a team of software engineers or team in general.)